MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-purchase-products-sale.md

 ---
-title: Create a Purchase Invoice from a Sales Invoice to Buy Items for a Sale | Microsoft Docs
+title: Purchase Items for a Sale by Creating Purchase Invoices | Microsoft Docs
 description: From a sales invoice, to purchase products, you can create a purchase invoice for a vendor or supplier.
 services: project-madeira
 documentationcenter: ''